 1.1.
 The present Policy defines the main principles of pricing used by ACRA for Rating Services.

 1.2.
-ACRA is a commercial organization providing professional services on paid basis related to preparation, assigning, affirmation, revision, withdrawal, of Credit ratings and Credit Rating Outlooks in accordance with Federal Law of 13 July 2015 No 222-FZ “On the Activities of Credit Rating Agencies in the Russian Federation, On the Amendment to Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and the invalidation of certain provisions of legal acts of the Russian Federation” (hereinafter, the Law on rating agencies).
+ACRA is a commercial organization providing professional services on paid basis related to preparation, assigning, affirmation, revision, withdrawal, of Credit ratings and Credit Rating Outlooks in accordance with Federal Law dated July 13, 2015, No 222-FZ “On the Activities of Credit Rating Agencies in the Russian Federation, On the Amendment to Article 76.1 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’ and the invalidation of certain provisions of legal acts of the Russian Federation” (hereinafter, the Law on rating agencies).

 2.1.
 ACRA — Analytical Credit Rating Agency (Joint-Stock Company).

 2.2.
 CEO — an ACRA employee performing the functions of the sole executive body.

 2.3.
 Credit Rating — ACRA’s opinion on the ability of a Rated Entity to meet its financial obligations (creditworthiness, financial reliability, financial stability) and/or on the credit risk of its specific financial obligations or instruments, expressed through a rating category.

 2.4.
 Credit Rating of Structured Finance Instruments and Obligations — ACRA’s opinion on the probability and magnitude of losses related to rated obligations of an SPV (or similar issuers and Rated Entities) that depend on the ability of this SPV to fulfill its financial liabilities secured by monetary claims and/or other property owned by this SPV and/or third parties.
 A credit rating of Structured Finance Instruments and Obligations is one of Credit Rating types.